Hidden Costs of an Investment Property: New Zealand & Australia

 - Budget 5–10% above purchase price for real buying costs

-- Land tax (AU) and ring-fenced rental losses (NZ) are recurring costs people forget
+- Land tax (Australia) and ring-fenced rental losses (New Zealand) are recurring costs people forget

 - Keep every document from day one — they’re your CGT cost base and tax evidence